 Usually avoid these moves:

-A good correction should make the front door area feel calmer and clearer, not busier.
+A good correction should make your front door area feel calmer and clearer — not busier.

-If your layout checks two or more of these boxes, it is worth treating as a meaningful issue:
+If your layout checks two or more of these boxes, it's worth treating as a real issue:

-- there is little or no transition space between the door and the stair run
+- There's little or no transition space between the door and the stair run

 If only one of those is true, the problem may be lighter than issues like a bathroom visible from the entry or a direct line from the front door to a back opening.